tenintech/entra-id-management-lab/README.md

 ## Step 1: Create a User

 Within the Azure Portal..
- - Navigate to Microsoft Enra ID
+ - Navigate to Microsoft Entra ID

  - Select Users → New User
  - Create a new user with:
      - Username - Alex
-     - Name
+     - Name ...
-     - Password
+     - Password ...
   - Click Create

 Result: New user account is successfully provisioned.